Z Battery: Development

 The naval weapon was intended to bring down low-flying aircraft with a trailing wire, at the end of which was an explosive mine; the land-based system was intended to have a high explosive warhead, detonated by a specially designed photoelectric (PE) proximity fuse.
 The rocket was propelled by special solvent-free cordite, which was initially manufactured at ROF Bishopton in Scotland; in December 1940, a new propellant factory was commissioned at Ranskill, which was in production by the start of 1942.
-By August 1940, more than 7,000 rocket projectors were available to Anti-Aircraft Command but output of the rockets lagged and by April only 18,600 had been made, of which Anti-Aircraft Command was allocated 8,400, preference being granted to the Admiralty; the command was only able to operate 840 launchers with ten rockets apiece.
+By August 1940, more than 7,000 rocket projectors were available to Anti-Aircraft Command but the output of rockets lagged and by April only 18,600 had been made, of which Anti-Aircraft Command was allocated 8,400, preference being granted to the Admiralty; the command was only able to operate 840 launchers with ten rockets apiece.

 In October 1940, an experimental Z Battery became operational at Cardiff in South Wales under the command of Major Duncan Sandys, Churchill's son-in-law.
 Trials against a radio-controlled Queen Bee target aircraft were successful, although the Director of Artillery at the Ministry of Supply suspected that the results were "fixed".
 Despite this Churchill and Lindemann drove the project forward and by 1942, 2.4 million rockets were being produced annually.

 Service

 The first Z Batteries were equipped with a single-rocket launcher, the Projector, 3-inch, Mark 1.
 It was soon found that the rockets did not perform as accurately as the trials had suggested and that the proximity fuses were rarely effective.
 Salvo-fire was introduced and projectors capable of firing an ever-larger number of rockets were developed.
 The Projector, 3-inch, No 2, Mk 1 was a twin launcher and the No 4 Mk 1 and Mk 2 fired ripples of 36 rockets.

-During the Battle of Britain in an attack on RAF Kenley by Dornier Do 17 bombers, AC2 David Roberts brought down one of the two attacking aircraft destroyed, using the RAF's newest anti-aircraft weapon, a line of twenty-five rockets that deployed a barrage of 500 ft cables suspended on parachutes.
-This weapon, the naval version of the Z Barrage, was an example of the hodge-podge of weapons issued to the RAF in the early war years.
+On Sunday 18 August during the Battle of Britain, in a surprise attack on RAF Kenley by Dornier Do 17 bombers, AC2 David Roberts brought down one of the two attacking aircraft that were destroyed, using the RAF's newest anti-aircraft weapon, a line of twenty-five rockets that deployed a barrage of 500 ft cables suspended on parachutes.
+This weapon, the naval version of the Z Barrage, was an example of the motley of weapons issued to the RAF in the early war years.
 The other Dornier 17 was shot down by Corporal John Miller of the Scots Guards, using a Lewis gun; both men were awarded the Military Medal.

 From early 1942, the manning of Z Batteries began to be transferred to the Home Guard, as the equipment was comparatively simple to operate and the rounds were lighter.
 The age limit for Home Guards to work on Z Batteries was 60, whereas it was 40 for those posted to conventional anti-aircraft guns and coast defence batteries, because of the heavier ammunition.